SoftFluent/CodeFluent-Entities-Documentation/modeling/overview.md

 ![](img/modeling-03.png)

-On an entity, property and method you can add or edit specific concepts.
+On an entities, properties, methods and enumerations you can use it to add or edit specific concepts.

 ![](img/modeling-04.png)